-We already have written a tutorial article in which we have shown how to check the RAM Speed using a software called Piriform Speccy.
+We already have written a tutorial article in which we have shown how to check the RAM Speed using software called Piriform Speccy.
 And, today in this tutorial will show you how to check ram frequency using cmd (command prompt) in your Windows 10, 8, 7 and XP PC.
 The CMD method is fast but if you want to know about your installed RAM memory stick in details and easy way, then you can see our article: How to check ram frequency and RAM type in Windows 10, 8.1, 7, Vista and XP.

-In Windows, if you just want to check the RAM speed and RAM Type then you can use two methods one is via Windows Task Manager and other one is the command prompt.
+In Windows, if you just want to check the RAM speed and RAM Type then you can use two methods one is via Windows Task Manager and the other one is the command prompt.
 We will discuss the command prompt one here.

 How to check ram frequency using cmd via WMIC command

 - Go to start menu and type CMD

 - Run the CMD command prompt on your Windows system administrator.

 - Type the command “wmic MEMORYCHIP get BankLabel, Capacity, DeviceLocator, MemoryType, TypeDetail, Speed” or simply copy paste it.

 - If you just want to know the total amount of available RAm on your system, type: systeminfo | findstr /C:”Total Physical Memory”

 - And to get information about the available amount of RAM out of the Total physical memory then type: systeminfo |find “Available Physical Memory”